-Age-standardised death rates and burden of disease were 1.1 and 1.2 times as high in Remote and very remote areas as in Major cities.
-The rate of death for stroke was 1.4 times as high in the lowest socioeconomic areas as in the highest.
+Age-standardised death rates and burden of disease were both 1.2 times as high in Remote and very remote areas as in Major cities.
+The rate of death for stroke was 1.3 times as high in the lowest socioeconomic areas as in the highest.

 The figure shows the age-standardised rate ratio of stroke prevalence (2018), hospitalisation (2020–21), death (2021) and burden of disease (2018) among selected population groups.